emahuni/em-async-events/README.md

 - Major issue with using standard vue event bus is that it creates a new `Vue` instance with lots of unused methods and properties.
 - It is managed by Vue since it'll be a complete Vue component, thereby creating a lot of overhead.
-  `async-events` on the other hand creates a simple object containing awesome events-related functionalities that doesn't add any overhead or watchers/observers of any kind.
+  `em-async-events` on the other hand creates a simple object containing awesome events-related functionalities that doesn't add any overhead or watchers/observers of any kind.

 - You can't quickly remove events by just writing `this.$eventBus.off()` to unsubscribe only `this` component's events.